Indulux Technologies - Induction Lighting Innovators - Library

 Induction Lamp Technology Application Guidelines

-In light of many questions regarding the merits of internal inductor lamps Vs. external inductor lamps, the high frequency and the low frequency ballasts available to drive them, RFI (Radio Frequency Interference) and various lamp colour temperatures (Kelvin); it is sometimes confusing to determine which of these is the right choice for a particular induction lighting application.
+In light of many questions regarding the merits of internal inductor lamps Vs. external inductor lamps, high frequency and the low frequency ballasts available to drive them, RFI (Radio Frequency Interference) and various lamp colour temperatures (Kelvin); it is sometimes confusing to determine which of these is the right choice for a particular induction lighting application.

 This 8 page guide attempts to summarize the pros and cons of each induction lighting technology, in a simplified manner, so as to provide some general guidance for selecting the best induction lighting technology for your application.